Femicide: Gun violence

-There has been an increase in the amount of femicides linked to intimate partner violence.
 In the US, about 67% of the women murdered by their partners are murdered with a gun.
 Access to guns therefore plays an important role in this.
 On average, 70 American women are "shot and killed" by their intimate partner every month.
+Nechama Brodie, in her book Femicide in South Africa, indicates that more than 80% of femicide victims attacked by their partner were 'killed by a firearm injury, mostly from a single gunshot to the head or face ...
+In three-quarters of these cases, the perpetrator is a legal firearm owner using a licensed weapon.'

-Racially motivated
+Racially motivated femicide

 The Hope Movement defines racist femicide as the racially motivated murdering of women by men who are members of a different race.
 According to Diana Russell and fellow writer Jill Radford, "Racism interacts with violence against women, and shapes both femicide itself, and the ways it is addressed by the local community, the police, the media, and the legal system."

 Russell and Radford assert that when looking at femicide within the United States specifically, one must consider the politics of both sexism and racism in the murders of black women and the little justice that is often served.

 Media coverage can especially exhibit bias when covering the murders of Black versus white women.
 Jaime Grant writes on the murder of 12 young women in Boston, Massachusetts, and exposes the "racism in media coverage, which virtually ignored these killings initially, and later depicted the victims in racist and sexist stereotypes, such as runaways, drug addicts, or prostitutes."
 In addition, police response and investigation can often differ based on the victim's race.

 Engaging in work with Black Feminist Studies, author Manshel claims that the narrative which is formed around domestic violence is traditionally associated with a white, middle class, female victim, leaves victims of different races and social classes to receive unequal care, and it can also lead to more victimization of the woman who is murdered/abused due to not aligning with the vulnerability which is typically expected of female victims.
 Manshel also traces the history of assaults of Black women, and she makes the distinction that "the circumstances" of white victims were "wholly different" from those of "enslaved women" in the 19–20th century, and she proposes that anti-racist frameworks about sexual violence should be put into writing.